yasserfarouk/negmas/docs/overview.rst

 Notice that despite the name, this type of utiliy functions can represent nonlinear relation between issue values and utility values.
-The linearity is in how these possibly nonlinear mappings are being combind to generate a utility value for the outcome.
+The linearity is in how these possibly nonlinear mappings are being combined to generate a utility value for the outcome.

 Note that a utility function needs to know the outcome-space over which is it defined.
 There are three ways to pass this to the